habi/EAWAG-manuscript/content/submission/plos_revision1/answer_to_reviewers.md

 > The Wikipedia citation in the second paragraph of the subsection "Extraction of oral and pharyngeal jaws..." is not clear.
 >Please provide more specific information or replace the citation with a more appropriate reference.

-The Wikipedia citation to a date-specific version of the Nrrd article on Wikipedia (https://w.wiki/5mBK) was not correctly expanded by our manuscript preparation system.
+The Wikipedia citation to a [date-specific version of the `Nrrd` article on Wikipedia](https://w.wiki/5mBK) was not correctly expanded by our manuscript preparation system.
-We replaced the Wikipedia link with a more appropriate link to https://teem.sourceforge.net/nrrd/.
+We replaced the Wikipedia link with a more appropriate link to [the `Nrrd` format definition](https://teem.sourceforge.net/nrrd/format.html).

 > Regarding the sentence "In total, we compiled an overview of 125 specimens with full head morphology, oral jaw, and lower pharyngeal jaw profiles," why was this done only for a subset of the sample?
 Please explain the rationale.